-While hand planer is not mandatory to have, it’s a small tool and can be helpful with achieving very smooth surfaces and sharp edges as well as consistent thickness.
+While a hand planer is not mandatory to have, it’s a small tool and can help achieve very smooth surfaces and sharp edges, and consistent thickness.

 A shop vacuum will let you keep your place clean and help with dust particles.
 While it’s not as effective as a dust collection or dust extraction system, it’s an excellent option for those on a budget or just starting out.

 Planning ahead will let you maximize the space you’ve got and improve the workflow.
 This, in turn, will make your job easier and your work environment more friendly.